AssafCohen3/NBAStatsDB/README.md

-A collection of my scripts to download and analyze nba boxscores and play by play data.
+A collection of my scripts to download and analyze nba boxscores, awards, and play by play data.

 # Examples
 * Players stats at elimination games